sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 Until now, declarations you've made in your `site.pp` manifest have been contained by the `learning.puppetlabs.vm` node block.
 An application, however, is applied to your environment independently of any classification defined in your node blocks or the PE console node classifier.
-To express this distinction, we put our application declaration in a special block called `site`.
+To express this distinction, we declare our application instance in a special block called `site`.

 {% highlight puppet %}